 Reason behind low retention rates in online courses

-The retention rate is high or low depends much on course’s performance.
-Indeed, it’s right that an effective course with cohesive content, eye-catching design and wise structure usually has a higher retention rate than others.
+The retention rate is high or low depends much on the course’s performance.
+Indeed, it’s right that an effective course with cohesive content, eye-catching design, and wise structure usually has a higher retention rate than others.
 However, if your course is having a high drop-out rate, might be the problem doesn’t lie in content or design.
 In fact, low eLearning retention rates could cause by so different elements.
-So, here are some common reasons that you should give an eye on:
+So, here are some common reasons that you should give an eye on

 First of all, it is true that we are living in an era of technology.
 However, not all people can use technology fluently.
 But, most instructors assume that their learners are excellent at technology.
 Therefore, they usually create a learning platform which is modern but sometimes could be hard and complex to use.
 And, once students are interrupted by technical issue, they are more likely to give up and quit the course.

 Problem of self-paced learning

 Undeniably, self-paced learning is a breakthrough element in eLearning.
 However, being alone could also be the main reason that make learners lose their desire to learn.
 To avoid feeling isolated, learners need someone there to connect and motivate them to learn.
 Truly, most eLearning course does not take this issue into account as they don’t realize it.
 For them, self-paced is an advantage of eLearning thus learners don’t need peers or instructors when studying.
 And, unluckily they lose a significant number of learners.

 How to increase retention rate?

 When learners first come to your course, they are new to your platform.
 Therefore, a friendly platform that doesn’t need any additional technical requirements should be a plus to make a good impression.
 Besides, you could add a simple guideline to give a better experience for learners when diving into your course.
 Let them know what to do and how to do it.
 By doing this, they could feel more welcoming when joining your class.